annndruha/scp_remote_backup/README.md

 # SCP Remote Backup (Ubuntu)
 Script for pull some folders/files from another server and zip it as backup.
+Also send a telegram message about succeed/fail backup.

 # Install and setup